OutSystems/docs-bestpractices/src/lifecycle/clean-up-environment/clean-up-environment.md

 Add them as references on your application and invoke them to delete old instances.

+In cases where large amounts of data is consistently generated in the database through the use of BPT processes, it may come to a point that remedial action is necessary to ensure smooth, continued functionality.For self-managed infrastructures using SQL Server, refer to [Reseeding identity values in BPT tables - SQL Server](https://success.outsystems.com/documentation/11/developing_an_application/use_processes_bpt/reseeding_identity_values_in_bpt_tables_sql_server/).

 ## Emails

 Such as Processes, Emails can also be consuming unnecessary database space.
 This is especially relevant as emails can have attachments, sometimes quite big (>1MB).
 To clean email information, OutSystems provides the [Emails API](https://success.outsystems.com/documentation/11/reference/outsystems_apis/emails_api/) so you can easily implement your cleaning mechanism.

 ## Logs